t-taniai/TSS_CVPR2016_EvaluationKit/Readme.txt

 Instructions:
 -------------

-The following files describe use the evaluation toolkit.
+The following files describe how to use the evaluation toolkit.

 	- EvalToolVC/Readme.txt
 	- EvalToolMATLAB/Readme.txt